• Skip to main content

 All students, regardless of completion path, must complete the following 15 hours of course credits:

-• CSS 5351 Methods of Graduate Study OR CSS 5352 Methods of Rhetorical Criticism (3 hours)
+• CSS 5351 Qualitative Research Methods, CSS 5354, Quantitative Research Methods, OR CSS 5352 Methods of Rhetorical Criticism (3 hours)

 Elective Coursework

-Depending on the completion path, students may take 9 hours (thesis) or 18 hours (professional project; internship) of electives from the following options:
+Depending on the completion path, students may take 6 hours (thesis) or 15 hours (professional project; internship) of electives from a combination of any of the following options:

-• Up to 6 hours of 4000-level CSS courses (approved for graduate credit, not previously taken for BA credit)
+• Up to 6 hours (thesis) or 9 hours (internship, professional project) of 4000-level CSS courses approved for graduate credit, not previously taken for BA credit (including Baylor in New York or Baylor in London courses)

 • Up to 6 hours of 5000-level courses outside of CSS